Share to: share facebook share twitter share wa share telegram print page

 Following the "technical fault" screens and prevention of the news broadcasts by Bobošíková tens of thousands of people marched in the streets of Prague and other Czech cities and towns, calling for restoration of freedom of the press, demanding an end to what they perceived as censorship at ČT.[1]
 The demonstrations even drew support from the International Federation of Journalists and made world headlines.[1][4]
 The demonstrators also demanded Bobošíková's resignation and the dismissal of the allegedly biased general manager Jiří Hodač.
 Hodač was even briefly hospitalized during the events.[5]

 Hodač resigned shortly after the demonstrations, citing health reasons, but the protesters vowed to continue their demonstrations in order to push for more resignations and a change in the law.[6][7]
-The lower house of the Czech Parliament, the Chamber of Deputies of the Parliament of the Czech Republic, subsequently sacked the supervisory board of Česká televize, but a number of executives including Bobošíková refused to resign.[8]
-The Chamber of Deputies then took control of Česká televize on a temporary basis until a General Director could be appointed.[8]
+The lower house of the Czech Parliament, the Chamber of Deputies of the Parliament of the Czech Republic, subsequently sacked the supervisory board of Czech Television, but a number of executives including Bobošíková refused to resign.[8]
+The Chamber of Deputies then took control of Czech Television on a temporary basis until a General Director could be appointed.[8]
 The Czech TV crisis eventually ended in February 2001,[9] following the departure of the remaining executives.

-Many of the reporters who rebelled against Bobošíková are still at Česká televize today; Jiří Janeček, one of the news anchors who occupied the studio in protest, was later elected Director General, a role he held until 2011.
-Bobošíková was later hired to host the political discussion program Sedmička on the privately owned TV Nova.
-She was elected a member of the European Parliament in 2004 on Železný's ticket but soon split with him.
+Jiří Janeček, one of the news anchors who occupied the studio in protest, was later elected Director General, a role he held until 2011.
+Bobošíková was later hired to host the political discussion program Sedmička on the private-owned TV Nova.
+She was elected a member of the European Parliament in 2004 on Železný's ticket but soon split with him.[citation needed]

 See also